rpatterson/nOrg/doc/design.rst

     When using arbitrary fields as properties containing structured data, the structure of the data in that field is controlled by other fields or properties which override each other going up the node hierarchy much like an object-oriented class hierarchy.
+This is provided only in parts by `org-mode`_ and isn't as consistent or flexible as it would need to be to do many structured data operations on a tree.

 properties may aggregate arbitrarily
     Some core/fixed fields and arbitrary properties may also define